 Applicants for early admission informed whether they have been selected.
 Those not selected will remain in the admission pool for the second acceptance round in May

-Final date for submission of application form and payment of application fee for all non-EU/EEA students, students that wish to apply for housing and students who apply for a scholarship
+Final date for submission of application form and payment of application fee for all non-EU/EEA students, students who wish to apply for housing and students who apply for a scholarship

-Final date for submission of certified documents and English test results for students who apply for a scholarship
+Final date for submission of certified documents for students who apply for a scholarship

-Final date for providing required certified documents and English test results for non-EEA students
+Final date for providing required certified documents for non-EEA students

 April - May